Comparison of Technologies

 - Disadvantages: Vulnerable to compromise by accessing or analysing the content of the device, and if protected by a password then reliant on the password strength

-The other approach is to store keys in a centralised server or service, often employing a HSM (Hardware Security Module) for physical protection.
+The other approach is to store or utilise keys in a centralised server or service, often employing a HSM (Hardware Security Module) for physical protection.
 Sometimes all keys are stored centrally, sometimes it is just a master key that is used to decrypt other keys as necessary.

 - Disadvantages: Effectively entrusting keys to another party, and concentrates all security and trust in one place thereby creating a single point of failure - sometimes referred to as 'all eggs in one basket'